jon-heard/obsidian-inline-scripts/README.md

 4. Note that the shortcut expands to a roll-result as soon as you've finished typing it.
 5. Repeat step 3.
 Note that the roll result is (most likely) different.
 If it is not different then you are just lucky.
 Try step 3 again.

-__Text Expander JS__ comes with the following shortcuts as defaults:
+__Text Expander JS__ comes with the following shortcuts defined by default:
 - date
 - time
 - datetime